TLC nature preserves are still open! Stay 6 feet apart, take all trash with you, and avoid overcrowding the parking lots.

 If a photo is worth 1,000 words, how about a video?
 Watch the video below, created by Duke Stories for Nature and People (DukeSNAP), to learn why you should visit Horton Grove Nature Preserve.

-Opened in 2013, Horton Grove Nature Preserve is Triangle Land Conservancy’s largest public preserve.
-Visitors can currently enjoy approximately eight miles of trail, including the That Makes Sense Interpretative Trail for kids.
+Opened in 2012, Horton Grove Nature Preserve is Triangle Land Conservancy’s largest public preserve.
+Visitors can currently enjoy approximately eight miles of hiking trails, including the That Makes Sense Interpretative Trail for kids.
 TLC is working to expand the trail network to provide further hiking opportunities, including a connection to the Stagville State Historic Site.
 Once the entire trail network is completed, Horton Grove will provide over ten miles of trails perfect for hiking, trail running, families, or walking your dog.

 Joan Curry, a volunteer and Hiking Challenge participant, provided this suggestion for visitors: “The observation platform in the prairie is an excellent place for a picnic lunch!”